dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

-(Please take note that these todo's are tailored for me personally and may not apply to you, reader)
+(Please take note that these todo's are tailored for me personally and may not apply to you, reader.)

 - **Go through each main subject and the content covered in teh notes and expand on them in respective sections of this vault**
 - **Rationalise/rationalize/organise! each topic/content in this vault**